hasura/graphql-engine/manual/api-reference/data/query/permission.rst

 An insert permission is used to enforce constraints on the data that is being inserted.

 Let's look at an example, a permission for the ``user`` role to insert into ``article`` table.
-What is the constraint that we would like to enforce here? *A user can only insert articles for herself*
+What is the constraint that we would like to enforce here? *A user can only insert articles for themself*

 .. code-block:: http